 This test is commonly performed on women who have excessive hair growth or the appearance of male body characteristics.
 A DHEA-sulfate serum test may also be done on children who are maturing at an abnormally early age.
 These are symptoms of a gland disorder called congenital adrenal hyperplasia, which causes increased levels of DHEA and the male sex hormone androgen.

 You don’t need to make any special preparations for this test.
-However, let your doctor know if you are taking any supplements or vitamins that contain DHEA or DHEA-sulfate, as they may affect the reliability of the test.
+However, let your doctor know if you’re taking any supplements or vitamins that contain DHEA or DHEA-sulfate because they may affect the reliability of the test.

-Your doctor will administer a blood test in his or her office.
-He or she will swab the injection site with an antiseptic.
-Then he or she will wrap an elastic band around the top of your arm to cause the vein to swell with blood.
-A fine needle is then inserted into the vein to collect a blood sample in an attached tube.
-The band is removed as the vial fills with blood.
-When the doctor has collected enough, the needle is removed from your arm and gauze is applied to the site to prevent any further bleeding.
+You’ll have a blood test in your doctor’s office.
+A healthcare provider will swab the injection site with an antiseptic.
+They’ll then wrap an elastic band around the top of your arm to cause the vein to swell with blood.
+Then, they’ll insert a fine needle into your vein to collect a blood sample in an attached tube.
+They’ll remove the band as the vial fills with blood.
+When they’ve collected enough blood, they’ll remove the needle from your arm and apply gauze to the site to prevent any further bleeding.

-In the case of a young child whose veins are smaller, the doctor will use a sharp instrument called a lancet to puncture the skin.
-The blood is then collected into a small tube or onto a test strip.
+In the case of a young child whose veins are smaller, the healthcare provider will use a sharp instrument called a lancet to puncture their skin.
+Their blood is then collected into a small tube or onto a test strip.
 A bandage will be placed on the site to prevent further bleeding.

 The blood sample will then be sent to a lab for analysis.

-As with any blood test, there are minimal risks of bruising, bleeding, or infection at the puncture site.
+As with any blood tests, there are minimal risks of bruising, bleeding, or infection at the puncture site.
 In rare cases, the vein may become swollen after blood is drawn.
-This condition, known as phlebitis, can be treated with a warm compress several times a day.
+You can treat this condition, known as phlebitis, by applying a warm compress several times per day.

-Excessive bleeding could be a problem if you suffer from a bleeding disorder or are taking blood-thinning medication, such as warfarin (Coumadin) or aspirin.
+Excessive bleeding could be a problem if you have a bleeding disorder or you’re taking blood-thinning medication, such as warfarin (Coumadin) or aspirin.

 Normal results will vary depending on your sex and age.
-An abnormally high level of DHEA in the blood may be the result of a number of conditions, including:
+An abnormally high level of DHEA in the blood may be the result of a number of conditions, including the following:

 If your test shows that you have abnormal levels of DHEA, your doctor will administer a series of additional tests to determine the cause.
 In the case of an adrenal tumor, you may need surgery, radiation, or chemotherapy.
-In cases of congenital adrenal hyperplasia or polycystic ovary syndrome, you may require hormone therapy to stabilize your level of DHEA.
+If you have congenital adrenal hyperplasia or polycystic ovary syndrome, you may require hormone therapy to stabilize your level of DHEA.